 How SmartWay Advances Sustainable Transportation Supply Chains

-SmartWay has been effective in meeting these challenges due to its public/private partnership program, its brand (which establishes the “gold standard” of carbon accounting and technology verification) and its leadership on global coordination of efforts to address environmental impacts of trade and commerce growth around the world.
+SmartWay has been effective in meeting these challenges due to its public/private partnership program, its brand and its leadership on global coordination of efforts to address the environmental impacts of trade and commerce growth around the world.

 What SmartWay has Achieved So Far

-This voluntary partnership between the EPA and the freight industry has since grown its membership to more than 3,000 companies and organizations.
+This voluntary partnership between the EPA and the freight industry has since grown its membership to nearly 4,000 companies and organizations.

 The Future of SmartWay: Vision 2020